rsouthwi/connect-four/README.md

 * `poetry run pytest`

 ## Notebook
 There is a version in the `notebook` directory built to be played in a [Jupyter Notebook](https://github.com/jupyter/notebook).
-To Play:
 #### Install
 * `poetry install`
 * `poetry run jupyter notebook`